xlambein/syntactic-for/README.md

-# syntactic-for
+# `syntactic-for`

-A syntactic "for" loop Rust macro
+A syntactic "for" loop Rust macro.